Please DOWNLOAD & COMPLETE the Behavior History and Consent forms (link below). Have the completed forms with you for your appointment:

 - Recheck appointments usually are between one to two hours long.
 Dr. Schwartz provides the best care possible for you and your pet; her time is devoted to making sure that you live happily ever after with your companion animal.

-What Do I Bring to My Pet’s Behavior Consult?
+How Do I Prepare For My Pet’s Behavior Consult?

-- Please DO bring your pet!
-Unless there are special circumstances that make this impossible, Dr. Schwartz does need to see both you AND your pet to properly diagnose and evaluate your pet over time.
+- Dr. Schwartz needs to see both you AND your pet to properly diagnose and evaluate your pet over time.
+If your dog has any possibility of behaving aggressively toward visitors, please keep your dog on leash when she arrives.

 - If you have photos or video recordings of your pet’s misbehavior, Dr. Schwartz would certainly want to view them.

-- Medical records are usually not necessary, however, if your pet has had a significant illness or surgery relevant to their health or behavior problem, please DO obtain medical records or ask your primary care veterinarian or any specialist who has evaluated your pet to email these documents to Dr. Schwartz at email@example.com.
+- Lab reports (blood and/or urine tests): Please obtain copies of tests that have been done within 1-2 yrs of your pet’s behavioral evaluation.
+Complete medical records are usually not necessary, however, if your pet has had a significant illness or surgery relevant to their health or behavior problem, please DO obtain medical records or ask your primary care veterinarian or any specialist who has evaluated your pet to email these documents to Dr. Schwartz at firstname.lastname@example.org.

 “A hundred years from now, it will not matter